adriennebohlmann/DecisionTrees_on_Gravity/README.md

 * Test-R2 are from out-of sample.
 Training-R2 is usually over 90% (indicating overfitting).
 * No transformation of the data (apart from removed missing observations) is necessary.
 * This analysis did not include a variable with substantial explanatory power for the Zeros / the threshold in the output.
 Test-R2 fluctuates quite strongly, indicating a possible lack of robustness.
 Nevertheless, mean predictive power is comparable to explanatory power of similar traditional regression analysis.

+Comarison to PPML (considered best practice to date):
+Even though robustness is an issue, sbove methods based on decision trees consistently deliver better out-of-sample predictive performance (test R2) than PPML.

 Exemplary test vs predicted trade flow scatter plots from above ensemble methods: